What we review

-Our 4-Yearly Review (2015-18) program outline was developed with input from our stakeholders and includes key system performance inputs that we will access and the six review topics we will tackle up until 2018.
-The foundation of the HPC 4-Yearly Review is analysing system performance input from:
+The review program outline was developed with input from our stakeholders and included key system performance inputs across seven review topics we tackled up until 2018.
+The foundation of the HPC 4-Yearly Review analysed system performance input from:

-- HPC's State of Our Health, released in April 2016 and now on a regular update cycle as datasets become available
+- Our State of Our Health online resource, released in April 2016 and now on a regular update cycle as datasets become available

 - SA Health's annual update report in response to agreed recommendations in the HPC's 4-Yearly Review What's Working, What's Not (2011-2014).

-The six review topics that HPC will progress in 2015-18 are:
+The seven review topics that we progressed in 2015-18 are:

 - Monitoring SA Health's implementation of Transforming Health